sam-fredrickson/keymerge/README.md

   - `ScalarListDedup`: Concatenate and remove duplicates
   - `ScalarListReplace`: Replace base list entirely with overlay list
 - New items are appended, existing items are updated
+- Duplicate primary keys are handled according to `ObjectListMode`:
+  - `ObjectListUnique` (default): Returns an error if duplicates are found
+  - `ObjectListConsolidate`: Merges items with duplicate keys together

 ### Scalars
 Later values replace earlier ones.